HandSCS: Structural Coordinate Space for Animatable Hand Gaussian Splatting: Experiments

 \subsection{Implementation details}

-For every MLP in decoders $\Psi_{\text{geo}}$, $\Psi_{\text{app}}$ and $\Psi_{\text{fusion}}$ share the same structure, we adopt the same architecture, consisting of a fully connected multilayer perceptron with 2 hidden layers, each containing 256 neurons, a learnable gate (initialized to zero) is included to avoid very large outputs at the beginning of training.
+All three offset decoders, geometry, appearance, and fusion share the same structure.
+We adopt the same architecture, consisting of a fully connected multilayer perceptron with 2 hidden layers, each containing 256 neurons, a learnable gate (initialized to zero) is included to avoid very large outputs at the beginning of training.
 For Gaussian initialization, we use the MANO model with 778 vertices as the initial state.
 The color and opacity of each Gaussian are randomly initialized.
-More details are provided in our supplementary materials and code (to be released upon acceptance).
+More details are provided in our supplementary materials and code\footnote{Code: \url{https://github.com/yilan120/HandSCS}}.